thielema/patch-image/README.md

   The downside is that it also reduces the area for adaption of differing brightness.

-The LLVM implementation provides an additional way to assemble the image parts.
+Our LLVM implementation provides an additional way to assemble the image parts.
-The weighting approach tries to blend across all the overlapping area.
+The already known weighting approach tries to blend across all the overlapping area.
 This can equalize differences in brightness.
 The downside is that imperfectly matching image parts lead to blurred content in the overlapping area.